 your county and senior center to see what federal, state, and local

 programs may be available to assist.
+See our pages about elderly assistance and temporary financial help.
 Elderly sometimes resist receiving

 Food Stamps, but poor nutrition can lead to malnutrition, and is one of

 the major causes of hospitalization for seniors.
 I could hardly believe this, but it was verified recently in a special report on one of our news stations.

 Some medications are known to cause side effects that affect appetite.
 Your loved one may not feel like eating, so it is important to make foods available that are appealing, loaded with nutrients, and can be eaten in small portions many times a day (see suggestions below).
 Our page on Elderly Nutrition Snacks has many easy, healthful ideas to pack in those nutrients, even for nibblers.

 I always had a lot of these available for Dad in his room when he was in assisted living, after I found out about his poor nibbling habits.
 When he moved in with me, we had three plastic containers full of different healthy snacks that he could choose from, by his easy chair.